dotnet-school/dotnet-k8/README.md

 - When talking to Kubernetes, we alwasy define what API language are we talking in
 - Managed Kubernetes like Azure Kubernetes will usually not have the latest API's
+- When referring to docs, make sure you are looking at correct api versions

 ### Declaring our Kubernetes configuration

 - We can declare all configuration in a single file, but we will use two files.
-One for mongo related requirements and other for app related.
+One for mongo and other for app.

 - We will put both our yaml files in a single folder `k8` and run `kubectl apply ` on this folder